PrincessMaggy/Afribite/README.md

 - Added function to fetch and edit user Profile on profile page from firebase
 - Created CustomerChart, PointChart and ViewerChart component to display data graphically
 - Added date range to the choicedate component for choosing date
+- Created progress bar for adss and promotion on dashboard

 ### Ogwo Ijeoma Precious Chidinma